Minecraft-in-python/Minecraft-nocode/README.md

 # Minecraft NOCODE
-Open source Minecraft made with `nocode`, [visit official website](https://minecraft-in-python.github.io/nocode.html).
+Open source Minecraft made with `nocode`.

 ## Play
 To play Minecraft with `nocode`, you need to install it first: